ShenghaoisYummy/World-Clock/README.md

 ## Overview

 Welcome to the React TodoList App!
-This application is a simple yet powerful tool to help you manage your tasks efficiently.
-Built using React, it provides a clean and intuitive interface for adding, editing, and deleting tasks.
+This application is designed to help you efficiently manage your tasks.
+Built using React, it offers a user-friendly interface for adding, editing, and deleting tasks.

 ## Features